blackfennec-org/blackfennec/docs/source/index.rst

     :alt: Screenshot of Black Fennec
     :align: center

+You can find the source code on `Gitlab <https://gitlab.ost.ch/blackfennec/blackfennec>`_ or as a read-only mirror on `GitHub <https://github.com/blackfennec-org/blackfennec>`_.
+If you wnat to submit any issues or feature requests, please use the `issue tracker <https://github.com/blackfennec-org/blackfennec/issues>`_ on GitHub.

-Find out more about this project in these pages.
+To find out more about this project refer to the following pages.

 Usage
 """""

 :ref:`Here <usage>` you will learn how to install and use Black Fennec.
 This section is intended for users who want to use Black Fennec and somehow stumbled upon this documentation.

+If you are of the impatient type and just want to get started, just `download Black Fennec via FlatHub <https://flathub.org/apps/details/org.blackfennec.app>`_.

 Development
 """""""""""